Ecclesiastical provinces and dioceses of the Episcopal Church: Overview

 The naming convention for the domestic dioceses, for the most part, is after the state in which they are located or a portion of that state (for example, Northern Michigan or West Texas).

 Usually (though not always), in a state where there is more than one diocese, the area where the Episcopal Church (or Church of England before the American Revolution) started in that state is the diocese that bears the name of that state.
-For example, the Church of England's first outpost in what is now Georgia was in Savannah, hence the Diocese of Georgia is based in Savannah.
+For example, the Church of England's first presence in what is now Georgia was in Savannah, hence the Diocese of Georgia is based in Savannah.

 There are, however, many dioceses named for their see city or another city in the diocese.
 A few are named for a river, island, valley or other geographical feature.
 The list below includes the see city in parentheses if different from the name of the diocese or unclear from its name.

 The see city usually has a cathedral, often the oldest parish in that city, but some dioceses do not have a cathedral.
-The dioceses of Iowa and Minnesota each have two cathedrals.
+The dioceses of Iowa and Minnesota each have two cathedrals, while the Diocese of Wisconsin has three.
 Occasionally the diocesan offices and the cathedral are in separate cities.

 Provinces

-The dioceses are grouped into nine provinces, the first eight of which, for the most part, correspond to regions of the U.S. Province IX is composed of dioceses in Latin America.
-Province II and Province VIII also include dioceses outside of the U.S.
+The dioceses are grouped into nine provinces, the first eight of which mainly correspond to regions of the U.S. Province IX is composed of dioceses in Latin America.
+Province II and Province VIII also include dioceses outside of the United States.

-Unlike in many churches of the Anglican Communion, in which provinces are helmed by a primate or presiding bishop from the clergy, provinces of TEC are led by lay executive directors or presidents.
+Unlike in many churches of the Anglican Communion, in which provinces are led by a primate or presiding bishop from the clergy, provinces of the Episcopal Church are led by lay executive directors or presidents.
 Decisions are made at each province's Synod of the Province, consisting of a House of Bishops and House of Deputies.
 Lay and clergy Deputies are elected, two from each diocese.

-Provinces of TEC are not to be confused with provinces of the Anglican Communion, as TEC itself is one such province of the Communion.
+Provinces of the Episcopal Church are not themselves provinces of the Anglican Communion, as the Episcopal Church itself is one such province of the Communion.